 What teams are we looking for?

-This program is for emerging and early-career filmmakers and content creators, with a view to increasing cultural diversity on screen and behind-the-scenes.
+This program is for emerging and early-career filmmakers and content creators, with a view to increase cultural diversity on screen and behind-the-scenes.
 We encourage both projects by culturally-diverse and POC communities, as well as more broadly inclusive productions.
 Applicants may have previously made student, self-funded or corporate films or you may be an experienced crew member.
 We are also open to aspiring filmmakers with very little, or no experience so long as there is a strong supporting team that demonstrate the project will be achieved.
 Writer/Director/Producer teams are strongly encouraged to apply.
 Applicants should demonstrate willingness to work as a team, talent and enthusiasm.

 Do I need experience?